-The vast majority of goods moving from NI to GB through Ireland will not require import declarations on arrival in Great Britain.
-However, goods moving from Northern Ireland to Great Britain through Ireland will have to complete import declarations if they are:
+Most goods moving from NI to GB through Ireland will not require import declarations on arrival in GB.
+However, goods moving from NI to GB through Ireland will have to complete import declarations if they are:

-- non-qualifying Northern Ireland goods - goods which do not merely pass through the Republic of Ireland once they have left Northern Ireland (e.g. goods held in storage or undergoing further processing) - Goods such as excise goods (alcohol, tobacco or energy products) or endangered species.
-Further details will be published shortly. - Goods moved on this route for an avoidance purpose
+- Non-qualifying Northern Ireland goods - Goods that do not merely pass through Ireland once they have left NI (for example, goods held in storage or undergoing further processing) - Goods such as excise goods (alcohol, tobacco or energy products) or endangered species.
+Further details will be published shortly for these situations - Goods moved on this route for an avoidance purpose

-If you use the TSS, the export declaration raised on your behalf by TSS will also satisfy your safety and security obligations for GB and NI and thus you will not need to raise a separate EXS Declaration.
+If you use TSS, the export declaration raised on your behalf by TSS will also satisfy your safety and security obligations for GB and NI and thus you will not need to raise a separate EXS Declaration.